monzel/YetAnotherInternetRadio/README.md

 ![s-l500](https://github.com/user-attachments/assets/2187e7cc-1f20-4c8a-bca6-7f615675cf18)

+I added the _RadioConnector.stl_.
+You can print it using a 3D-Printer and use it to physically connect the KY-040 (Rotary Encoder) to the knob of the radio.

 ## Electronics
 When using this setup and connecting the step-down converter, there is audible noise in the sound (ground loop).
 This can be fixed with a _Ground Loop Isolator_ connected to the AUX cable.